The 20 Best Facial Paralysis Doctors Near Me in Galveston, TX

 English

 Cathy Xie is a primary care provider, practicing in Family Medicine in Galveston, Texas.
 Dr. Xie is rated as an Experienced provider by MediFind in the treatment of Facial Paralysis.
-Her top areas of expertise are Familial Hypertension, Glucocorticoid-Remediable Aldosteronism, Hypertension, and Type 2 Diabetes (T2D).
-Dr. Xie is currently accepting new patients.
+She is also highly rated in 3 other conditions, according to our data.
+Her clinical expertise encompasses Familial Hypertension, Glucocorticoid-Remediable Aldosteronism, Hypertension, and Type 2 Diabetes (T2D).

 What is the definition of Facial Paralysis?